mendax1234/mendax1234.github.io/_posts/2024-06-23-Harvard-CS50-Week8.md

 </div>

 Notice that IP is also known as a *connectionless* protocol.
 There is not necessarily a **defined path** from the sender to the receiver, and vice versa.

+## Transmission Control Protocol (TCP)
+TCP can be thought of as directing the transmitted packet to the correct program on the receiving machine.
+TCP also **guarantees delivery** of packets, which IP alone does not do.
+TCP does this by including information about **how many** packets the receiver should expect to get, and **in what order**, and transmitting that information alongside the data.